I can ping a computer but cannot remote desktop

 Solution 2.
 Allow Remote Desktop through Windows Defender Firewall

-If you have enabled Remote Desktop to pass through firewall, you can encounter Remote Desktop not working even ping working.
+If you haven't enabled Remote Desktop to pass through firewall, you can encounter Remote Dekstop not working even ping works.
 Then, you can change Firewall settings to allow RDP.

 Step 1.
-Type “allow an app through windows firewall and click "Open".
+In the search box, type “allow an app through windows firewall and click "Open".

 Step 2.
 In the pop-up window, click "Change settings", locate “Remote Desktop” and allow it on Private and Public networks.